There’s never been more pressure on Directors of Operations to achieve operational excellence.

 That’s why many are choosing to prioritize operational excellence.
 Globally, 84% of operational excellence decision-makers are planning to up their spending in the year ahead.
 At the same time, Deloitte says that operational resilience and efficiency should be top of the list for COOs tasked with driving growth.

 But what is operational excellence?
 Beyond knowing it’s essential, few Directors of Operations have a firm grasp on what operational excellence means – let alone how to achieve it.
 In this article, we’ll cover everything Directors of Operations need to know to build their own roadmap to operational excellence and offer ideas, tools, and techniques that might help.
+We’ll also share insights from two leaders in Operational Excellence: Nick Towers, Co-Founder & CEO at Sagittarius Agency and Caroline Goodwin, Operations Director at Tangent.
+If you're on the go, download our ebook below:

 - What is operational excellence?